jserra91/checkout/README.md

 # Checkout test

 ## 1. Architecture
-The project is created using the Atomic Design System Methology.
+The project is created using the Atomic Design System methodology.

 ### 1.1 Folders
 - ./storybook: Configuration of Storybook